castlebupyc90nz/Roblox-Fisch-Script/README.md

 ## 💡 How to Use the Software

 1. Open the application.
-2. Log in to your Roblox account.
+2. Open Roblox app and join to the game
 3. Follow the on-screen instructions to begin fishing automatically.
 4. Enjoy your upgraded fishing game without any hassle.